zognin/tp/docs/DeveloperGuide.md

 1. Gym Manager chooses to delete a booking.
 2. Gym Manager enter details to delete a booking.
 3. BTBB deletes booking.
-4. BTBB informs Gym Manager that booking is deleted.
+4. BTBB informs Gym Manager that booking has been deleted.

     Use case ends.